 Now that it’s the afternoon, I’ve settled down enough to think about why I’ve been acting so terribly.

-The reason is because when I’m around the toxic members of my family – the toxic people in my life – I repress a lot of my own emotions about the situation.
-I want to be there for them out of guilt even though I don’t agree at all with the way they treat me, the way they treat eachother or the way that they live their lives.
+The reason is that when I’m around the toxic members of my family – the toxic people in my life – I repress a lot of my own emotions about the situation.
+I want to be there for them out of guilt even though I don’t agree at all with the way they treat me, the way they treat each other, or the way that they live their lives.

 This means that I have to shut down a lot of my emotions while I’m around them.